cloud-helpers/kubernetes-hard-way-bare-metal/lxc/README.md

-While there are quite a few articles and solutions on Kubernetes and similar clusters in Docker containers (_e.g._, [KinD](https://kind.sigs.k8s.io), [Footloose](https://github.com/weaveworks/footloose)), the literature remains scarce about Kubernetes deplloyed on container technologies such as Linux containers (_e.g._, LXC, [OpenVZ](https://openvz.org)).
+While there are quite a few articles and solutions on Kubernetes and similar clusters in Docker containers (_e.g._, [KinD](https://kind.sigs.k8s.io), [Footloose](https://github.com/weaveworks/footloose)), the literature remains scarce about Kubernetes deployed on container technologies such as Linux containers (_e.g._, LXC, OpenVZ).
 However, Linux containers allow for far more flexibility than Docker containers.
-Basically, Linux containers aim at executing full-blown (Linux) operating system (OS), whereas Docker containers aim at micro-services and serverless, mainly servicing single processes.
+Basically, Linux containers aim at executing full-blown (Linux) operating system (OS), whereas Docker containers aim at micro-services and serverless platforms, mainly servicing single processes.

 This guide therefore aims at helping filling the gap of documentation in the Linux container space.